mtcmtc/ant-roy/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see the page running.
 Edit a component file in `src`, save it, and reload the page to see your changes.
+Styling updates can be made int `Tailwind.svelte`.

 ## Building and running in production mode